 Preparation of students is key to ensuring a successful community engaged learning experience.
-We can provide pre-service orientation sessions for your students, present the topic of community engagement & service-learning or lead other activites related to civic action and social change.
-A sample of activites include:
+We can provide pre-service orientation sessions for your students, present the topic of community engagement & service-learning or lead other activities related to civic action and social change.
+A sample of activities include:

 To learn more contact email@example.com